Beautiful Britain Home Page

 The 32 mm holes accommodate house sparrows, tree sparrows and nuthatches.
 Keep the hole near the roof to deter predators and drill a couple of small holes in the base of each compartment to keep the nest dry.
 Water-based wood stain can be used to enhance and protect the nest box, but on the outside of the box only.
 Try also to keep any preservative away from the entrance hole.
 Fenceguard and Sadolin Classic are recommended by the manufacturers as being suitable products.
 Cuprinol TimberCare (for use on rough sawn timber) is also safe to birds when dry.

-Durham City Arts has an innovative public art project, launched in March 2005
+Durham City Arts had an innovative

 'The Best Bird Boxes in Britain: A City in the Sky' - See below